chenan666/multi-view/README.md

 ## Useage
 - All original training data can be obtained from the "./datadata_182-3A-ver2.csv" file
 - model.py: For model training
-- selection_filter.py:
+- selection_filter.py: Filter module
-- selection_wrapper.py:
-- selection_wrapper.py:
+- selection_wrapper.py: Wrapper module
-- select_magip.py:
--
+- selection_embedded.py: Embedded module
 - All data are available from the "data" folder

 ## Having problems & Contact